Wzy312/Robot-Hand-Optimization/Robot-Hand-Optimization/README.md

 ```

 ## Acknowledgements
-This project would have been harder to implement without the great work of
-the developers behind rlkit and pybullet.

 The reinforcement learning loop makes extensive use of rlkit, a framework developed
 and maintained by Vitchyr Pong.
 You find this repository [here](https://github.com/vitchyr/rlkit).
 Tasks were simulated in [PyBullet](https://pybullet.org/wordpress/), the
 repository can be found [here](https://github.com/bulletphysics/bullet3/tree/master/examples/pybullet).